The Dual Burden of Loneliness: Linking Family Separation to Life Satisfaction among Ukrainian Refugee Women

-Nataliia Levchuk, Max Planck Institute for Demographic Research (MPIDR)
+Nataliia Levchuk, Max Planck Institute for Demographic Research (MPIDR)/Ptoukha Institute for Demography and Social Studies, Kyiv

 Domantas Jasilionis, Max Planck Institute for Demographic Research / Vytautas Magnus University